 - Help and guidance for a person seeking a change in the way they wish and supporting them to go in the direction they want

 - Supporting a person to become who they want to be at every level

 - Constructively building personal awareness to empower choice and lead to positive change

 Three things coaching is not:

-- A prescription based or ‘one-size-fits-all’ mentality, not allowing room for points of difference and individual experience.
+- A prescription-based or one-size-fits-all mentality that doesn’t allow room for points of difference or individual experience

 Clients come to therapy or coaching wanting to change, and both professions assume that significant change will occur over time.